fidsusj/HateSpeechDetection/docs/milestone/README.md

 ### Semantic features

+#### Special characters

 Semantic features could be the number of special characters such as "!" per data instance.
 Our feature_extraction module provides the possibility to count the number of any choosen character.
 In the current state the number of "!", "?" and "." per data instance is determined.
-The code is developed with the open closed pattern in mind, soit is easily possible to add more special characters to the feature extraction.
+The code is developed with the open closed pattern in mind, so it is easily possible to add more special characters to the feature extraction.

+#### Topic Detection

+...

 ### Sentiment features